 Friends and personal recommendations

 This by far is the best option.
-We have heard hundreds of different stories and here are recommendations:
+We have heard hundreds of different stories and here are our recommendations:

 - join trusted communities online like the Studentfy Roomie Facebook groups where we shared good and reasonbly-priced flats and rooms from trusted sources